opendevnet/huskies_hockey/README.md

 # Huskies Hockey 2015-2016

-Individual statistics as recollected/corrocorated by a committee of player representatives.
+Individual statistics as recollected/corroborated by a committee of player representatives: use issues and comments to submit corrections.